megancostello/Amazon-Scraping/README.md

 # Amazon-Scraping
 Python script that scrapes Amazon PDP info from a given URL, logs product and variation details into a spreadsheet.

+Specifically, it gets Product Title, Brand, Style Count of Parent, Size Count of Parent, Color Count of Parent, Selected Style, Selected Size, Selected Color from the product URL.
+After logging it into the spreadsheet, it highlights cells that don't match the specifications for each product.
+This was made to make "firewatching" / looking for broken Amazon product variations easier for Amazon Sellers/Vendors and their catalog managers.

 Steps to Use:
   1. Download Log.xlsx and scraper.py to the same folder
   2. Modify 'Actual' sheet to reflect the products, correct variation info, and URLs you want to scrape